graphology/graphology-metrics/README.md

 ### Modularity

-Computes the modularity, given the graph and a partitioning
+Computes the modularity, given the graph and a node partition.
+It works on both directed & undirected networks and will return the relevant modularity.

 ```js
 import {modularity} from 'graphology-metrics';